Sue Rezin: Other work

 On a national level, Senator Rezin is an active member of the National Conference of State Legislatures (NCSL), which is a bipartisan organization that brings legislators and staff from across the county together to collaborate and share information to help craft the best solutions to problems states face.
 Senator Rezin currently serves on NCSL’s 63-member Executive Committee and Task Force on Energy Supply.
 Rezin also serves on the board of directors for the National Foundation for Women Legislators.

 2020 Congressional campaign

 On July 9, 2019, Rezin announced that she would be a candidate for the United States House of Representatives in the 14th congressional district in 2020 — even though a resident of the 16th — and planned on unseating first-term incumbent Democrat Lauren Underwood.
 She was narrowly defeated in the March 2020 Republican primary by fellow state Senator Jim Oberweis.

-Personal life

-Rezin and her husband, Keith, have four children.
-They reside in Morris, Illinois.

-She has been a board member and former vice president of the Community Foundation of Greater Grundy County.
-She also serves on the board of directors for We Care of Grundy County.